sa0709/Merton_Asset_Volaltility/README.md

 # Merton_Asset_Volaltility

 This project estimates **asset values and asset volatilities of firms using the Merton Model**.
-It uses Python and processes financial data from an Excel input file, outputting the results to another Excel file.[1][2]
+It uses Python and processes financial data from an Excel input file, outputting the results to another Excel file.

 ***

 ### Overview

 This repository implements a quantitative finance method to solve for a company's asset value and asset volatility using the Merton structural credit risk model.
-It leverages numerical methods (via `fsolve`) to invert observed equity market data to estimate unobservable firm-level asset characteristics.[1]
+It leverages numerical methods (via `fsolve`) to invert observed equity market data to estimate unobservable firm-level asset characteristics.

 ***

 ### How It Works

-- Reads company financials from `Input.xlsx` (equity value, net debt, equity volatility, risk-free rate).[2]
+- Reads company financials from `Input.xlsx` (equity value, net debt, equity volatility, risk-free rate).
-- For each row, solves the nonlinear equations from the Merton Model for asset value and volatility using Python and `scipy.stats` and `scipy.optimize`.[1]
+- For each row, solves the nonlinear equations from the Merton Model for asset value and volatility using Python and `scipy.stats` and `scipy.optimize`.
 - Saves enhanced data with calculated columns to `Output.xlsx`.

 ***

 ### File Descriptions

-- **Final.ipynb**: Jupyter Notebook containing all code implementation for the Merton Model estimation.[1]
+- **Final.ipynb**: Jupyter Notebook containing all code implementation for the Merton Model estimation.
-- **Input.xlsx**: Excel file listing required company financial data.[2]
+- **Input.xlsx**: Excel file listing required company financial data.
 - **Output.xlsx**: Generated Excel file with appended asset values and asset volatilities for each company.

 ***